Boston Red Sox minor league players: Shane Drohan

-Decker attended Seneca High School in New Jersey and was committed to play baseball on scholarship at the University of Maryland.
-He played in the 2017 Perfect Game All American Classic, where he received a lot of exposure with draft scouts.
-He was drafted by Boston in the second round (64th pick overall) of the 2018 MLB Draft.
-Rather than attending Maryland, he chose to sign with the Red Sox for a $1.25 million signing bonus.
-Decker played briefly with the Gulf Coast League Red Sox during the 2018 season, appearing in two games and going 1-for-4 (.250) at the plate.
-He began the 2019 season in extended spring training, then joined the Class A Short Season Lowell Spinners at the start of their season.
-With Lowell, he appeared in 53 games, batting .247 with six home runs and 25 RBIs.
-After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Decker was invited to participate in the Red Sox' fall instructional league.
-Decker began the 2021 season in Low-A with the Salem Red Sox.
-In late June, he was assigned to the Florida Complex League Red Sox where he played five games on a rehabilitation assignment following an injury.
-Overall during 2021, Decker played 73 games while batting .270 with eight home runs and 40 RBIs.

-Decker began the 2022 season in High-A with the Greenville Drive.
+Drohan attended Cardinal Newman High School in West Palm Beach, Florida.
+He was drafted by the Philadelphia Phillies in the 23rd round of the 2017 Major League Baseball Draft.
+He did not sign with the Phillies and played college baseball at Florida State University.
+In 2019, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
+After three years, he was drafted by the Boston Red Sox in the fifth round of the 2020 MLB Draft.

+Drohan made his professional debut in 2021 with the Salem Red Sox.
+He played 2022 with the Greenville Drive and Portland Sea Dogs and started 2023 with Portland.

+On December 6, 2023, the Chicago White Sox selected Drohan from the Red Sox in the Rule 5 draft.
+On February 22, 2024, Drohan underwent a nerve decompression procedure on his left shoulder, and was placed on the 60–day injured list to begin the season.
+On June 9, Drohan was activated from the injured list and subsequently designated for assignment.
+On June 12, Drohan was returned to the Red Sox organization.

 Max Ferguson

 Max Tucker Ferguson (born August 23, 1999) is an American professional baseball second baseman in the Boston Red Sox organization.

 Ferguson played college baseball at Tennessee for three seasons.
 In 2019, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
-He batted .333 with two home runs, nine stolen bases, and 12 runs scored before his 2020 sophomore season at Tennessee was cut short due to the coronavirus pandemic.
-As a junior, Ferguson hit .253 with 12 home runs and 15 stolen bases.
+He compiled a .333 batting average with two home runs and nine stolen bases before his 2020 sophomore season at Tennessee was cut short due to the COVID-19 pandemic.
+As a junior, Ferguson batted .253 with 12 home runs and 15 stolen bases.

-Ferguson was selected in the 5th round of the 2021 Major League Baseball draft by the San Diego Padres.
+Ferguson was selected in the fifth round of the 2021 Major League Baseball draft by the San Diego Padres.
 After signing with the team he was assigned to the Rookie-level Arizona Complex League Padres before being promoted to the Lake Elsinore Storm of Low-A West and batted .212 with 29 runs scored and 15 stolen bases in 37 games between the two teams.
 Ferguson returned to Lake Elsinore at the beginning of the 2022 season.
 He batted .247 and stole 51 bases in 64 games with the team before being promoted to the High-A Fort Wayne TinCaps of the Midwest League.

 On August 2, 2022, Ferguson, Eric Hosmer, Corey Rosier, and cash considerations were traded to the Boston Red Sox in exchange for Jay Groome.
+Ferguson finished the 2022 season with the High-A Greenville Drive.
+Overall with three teams during 2022, he batted a combined .214 with seven home runs and 60 RBIs in 114 games.

+Ferguson spent most of 2023 with Greenville, while also playing five Triple-A games with the Worcester Red Sox.
+Overall for the 2023 season, he batted .228 with five home runs and 34 RBIs in 91 games.